gemini-testing/gemini/doc/config.md

   - second retry: run tests failed during first retry
   - ...

 * `screenshotMode` - image capture mode.
 There are 3 allowed values for this option:
     * `auto` (default).
-Mode will be obtained automatically
+Mode will be obtained automatically.
     * `fullpage`.
 Gemini will deal with screenshot of full page.
     * `viewport`.
 Only viewport area will be used.

+* `compositeImage` – allows testing of regions which bottom bounds are outside of a viewport height (default: `false`).
+  In the resulting screenshot the area which fits the viewport bounds will be **joined** with the area which is outside of the viewport height.

 ## Sets